Foundry376/Mailspring-Sync/README.md

 - `libetpan` build inconsistencies:
   + On Win32, we build libetpan from source located inside the repo.
 This is because I couldn't find a binary of libetpan that included iconv and properly handled email subject lines with foreign characters.
 The copy in the repo contains local modifications.
   + On Linux, we build libetpan from source downloaded in `./build.sh`.
-  + On Mac, we use a pre-built binary of libetpan.
+  + On Mac, we build libetpan from source located inside the repo.
+(Same as Win32)

 - `libcurl` build inconsistencies:
   + On Win32, we use a libcurl binary present in the source tree.